Trade Promotion Management (TPM)

 In the early stages of trade promotion (previously referred to as Co-op Advertising), the retailer began to create retail opportunities at a nominal cost revolving around retail price reduction and in-store display.
 The leading-edge manufacturers of the time aggressively supported the retailer’s merchandizing opportunities and realized a significant sales lift when their products were promoted in-store.
 This escalation of trade promotion spending by the CPG manufacturer was a win-win scenario for both parties.
 Tracking these promotion expenditures at this time was relatively simple.
 A flat dollar rate per case was used, which built a fund around which the manufacturer and retailer planned promotion activity.
 The brand managers at the larger manufacturers internally tracked these accruals against their P & L, creating the first formal trade promotion management process.

 In recent years, Consumer-Packaged Goods (CPG) and Fast-Moving Consumer Goods (FMCG) companies invest substantial time and money on promotions with retail partners designed to or increase/protect market share and increase revenue.
-When asked on the POI survey, “How would you describe the amount of time that the entire process of creating a promotional plan from budgeting to planning to execution to settlement to post event analytics in your organization”, 69% responded as “Burdensome”.
-As noted earlier, many respondents stated that their organization spends 20-23% of annual revenue on trade promotions, so while planning may be burdensome, it is a critical practice.
+When asked on the POI survey, “How would you describe the amount of time that the entire process of creating a promotional plan from budgeting to planning to execution to settlement to post event analytics in your organization,” 59% responded as “Burdensome.”

 Properly executed trade promotion management enables a consistent approach to analyzing performance and cross-functional visibility to take action on the insights.
 Today with advancements in the industry, you will often hear POI refer to Trade Promotion as TPx so that it is inclusive of trade promotion management, trade promotion optimization, trade promotion effectiveness, trade promotion analytics, and acronyms yet to be created.